Azure-Samples/smartbulkcopy/README.md

 Smart, High-Speed, Bulk Copy tool to move data from one Azure SQL / SQL Server database to another.
 Smartly uses logical or physical partitions to maximize transfer speed using parallel copy tasks.

-It can be used ot efficiently and quickly move data from two instances of SQL Server running in two different cloud providers or to move from on-premises to the cloud.
+It can be used to efficiently and quickly move data from two instances of SQL Server running in two different cloud providers or to move from on-premises to the cloud.

 ## How it works

 Smart Bulk Copy usese [Bulk Copy API](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlbulkcopy) with parallel tasks.
-A source table is split in partitions, and each parition is copied in parallel with other, up to a defined maxium, in order to use all the available bandwidth and all the cloud or server resources available to minimize the load times.
+A source table is split in partitions, and each partition is copied in parallel with others, up to a defined maxium, in order to use all the available bandwidth and all the cloud or server resources available to minimize the load times.

 ### Partitioned Source Tables